Choosing Aluminum or Copper Flashing

 Although it might appear that the decision to use copper flashing over aluminum flashing material is a financial one, there are more considerations that factor in.
 The environment you’re building in plays a part, as does the interaction the flashing will have with other building materials.
 Here are some basic pros and cons to consider when deciding whether you should use copper flashing or aluminum flashing.

-• Aluminum is cheap Builders and homeowners alike appreciate the budget friendly appeal of aluminum’s price.
+- Builders and homeowners alike appreciate the budget-friendly appeal of aluminum’s price.
 It’s not quite as strong as the copper alternative, but it is easier on the bottom line.

-• Aluminum tends to pit and oxidize in salty or polluted air Installing aluminum flashing in an urban or seaside environment can be an issue long term because it doesn’t hold up as well in these types of conditions. ;
+- In salty or polluted air Installing aluminum flashing in an urban or seaside environment can be an issue long term because it doesn’t hold up as well in these types of conditions.

 If you have questions about the applications for either aluminum or copper, get in touch today.
 Our material experts are here to help walk you through all of your rolled and sheet metal needs.